violaberg/wine-o-clock/README.md

 Due to a incredible amount of new knowledge and deadline for this project as for anything in life and to avoid scope creep, I used MoSCoW method to keep project on track and concentrate on delivering fully functional site.
 Unfortunately, since beginning of the project I knew I won't have time to implement everything I would like so decided to leave some features for future development.

 * Must Have:
-    + Age verification
     + User register/login
     + User reviews
     + Full CRUD funcionality for user
     + Full CRUD funcionality for admin
-    + Admin login via front end
-    + Password recovery
-    + User ability to book a tour online
-    + Booking confirmation on page
-    + Booking confirmation by email
     + About page
     + Contact form
     + Social media links

 * Should Have:
-    + Reservation management system for admin
+    + User ability to book a tour through contact form
+    + User ability to add photos to gallery
+    + Wine blog
-    + Newsletter list
+    + Password recovery
-    + Booking reminder by email
-    + Terms & conditions

 * Could Have:
-    + Visible booking for logged-in user
     + User ability to edit/cancel booking online
-    + User ability to add photos to gallery
     + User ability to delete previously added photos
-    + Wine blog

 * Won't Have:
     + User profile
+    + Reservation management system for admin
+    + Newsletter list
+    + Booking reminder by email
+    + Terms & conditions
     + Option to pay for booking online
+    + Booking confirmation on page
+    + Booking confirmation by email

 ## **Structure plane**